justynath/landmarks-quiz/README.md

 ![pastel colours](assets/readme resources/colour-pastel.png)

 #### Images
-The images used for this quiz are to represent the landmark and so it is recognised from the visual representation.
+The images used in this quiz represent the landmarks, aiding recognition through visual cues.

 ---